Jarvis-Tse/IVO/README.md

 -------------------------------------------------------------------------------------------------------

-Then, open IVO.qmd with RStudio, change the variable "root_item_name" to the name of the name of the root node.
+Then, open IVO.qmd with RStudio, change the variable "root_item_name" to the name of the root node.
 Then, run all cells in the file.
-The interactive visulization will then appear.
+The interactive visualization will then appear.

 -------------------------------------------------------------------------------------------------------